What is cell culture?

-Cell culture as an alternative to animal experiments
+Cell culture as an replacement to animal experiments

 For many years scientists have been developing both 2D and 3D cellular models of various diseases.
 Animal Free Research UK in particular has been at the forefront of this research, with some of our first cell culture projects being funded in the early 1980s.
 Animal Free Research UK funded its first 3D cell culture project in 2004 which looked at developing the first ever 3D model of breast cancer.